THE CORONAVIRUS AID, RELIEF AND ECONOMIC SECURITY (CARES) ACT

-Any certification forms received by the deadline are currently being reviewed for eligibility.
-If additional information is needed or if an additional Title IV eligibility form is required, students will contacted by email with details on what information is needed to complete their certification form.
-Once the review process is complete, students will then receive an email confirming their status, and if you are confirmed as eligible, information on when to expect the disbursement and in what form.
+Any certification forms received by the deadline have been reviewed for eligibility.
+If additional information was needed or if an additional Title IV eligibility form was required, students were contacted by email with details on what information is needed to complete their certification form.
+Once the review process was complete, students then received an email confirming their status, and if they were confirmed as eligible, information on when to expect the disbursement and in what form.

 How will I receive this money?